Skip to Content

 Beigel Bake Brick Lane

-Looking for late night restaurants in east London?
-Well two of the city’s best-loved food institutions are open 24 hours a day for a cheap eat.
-They would be Beigel Bake and Beigel Shop.
+We’re talking Beigel Bake and Beigel Shop of course.
 You may know of them due to their long-standing rivalry – one that it seems every Londoner must take a stand on at some point in their life.

 The two shops are pretty much side by side and both serve excellent bagels.
 You’ll want to try the classic salt beef variety, but don’t be too stubborn to try other options if you’ve eaten here before.

-You won’t have seating here, though there’s nothing wrong with posting up kerb side with a bagel and a coffee in your hand at two in the morning.
+There’s no seating, though there’s nothing wrong with posting up kerb side with a bagel and a coffee in your hand at two in the morning.

 Refill Eaterie